Do you know the best times to buy travel gear? The calendar date can make a huge difference.

 You don’t have to accept those kinds of prices to get good travel gear, backpacks, and apparel though.
 You just have to buy it when demand is low.
 That happens to be right now as I right this—late August.
 Summer vacations are winding down, back to school shopping has ended, and soon the weather will start cooling off.
 It’s in between time at retail.

 This is not the only window for terrific deals though.
+There are several windows that are the best times to buy travel gear.
 Anytime stores have to move out the old to bring in the new you’re going to find drastic reductions.
 Companies like Colombia, Patagonia, and North Face are bringing out new styles at least twice a year and if you buy the old styles when those new ones are launching, you can find unbelievable bargains.
-Just look at this page from a company I’ll be profiling soon: Craghoppers.
+Just look at this page from on of my favorite travel clothing brands: Craghoppers.

-Here’s a page from the outlet store at Sierra Trading Post.
+Here’s a page from the sale section at Backcountry.com.
 You can pick up terrific gear that’s just last year’s color (and maybe a few grams heavier) for 1/3 what it went for originally.

 The second big changeover is in the spring, when the jackets go for as low as it takes to sell them and the bikinis come out in stores.
 Logically this should be happening in May or so, but really it gets cranking as soon as early February—the height of ski season.
-If something is not selling well, they’ll already know it by then.
+If something is not selling well from the winter line, they’ll already know it by then.
 By the time we get into March, the physical and online outlets will be offloading base layers, goggles, and beanies for the price of a 6-pack of craft beer.

 There are smaller inflection points in there where bargains come out in force, usually because there’s a shopping holiday in there.
 Labor Day will bring out sales because the timing is right, but so will Thanksgiving, Father’s Day, or President’s Day.